nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: None
 ```

-!!! note
+!!!
+Note
     Must be used with `REPO_USER`.

     Can be a password or a personal access token for registries requiring 2FA (e.g., Docker Hub).

     Use Docker secrets (e.g., `WATCHTOWER_PASS=/run/secrets/repo_pass`) or environment files to avoid exposing sensitive data in command lines.

 ### DOCKER_CONFIG